wikimedia/mediawiki-tools-cli/README.md

 - Simple sub commands will be defined in those files as vars prefixed with the parent command.
 For example `dockerStart`.
 - Complex sub commands will be split out into their own file.
 For example `docker_env.go`.
 - This is a recursive solution.

-### Using a binary

-Make a binary by running `make`

-Execute the binary from any directory with `~/go/src/gerrit.wikimedia.org/r/mediawiki/tools/cli/bin/cli`

 ## Support